 For people who don’t know what “NVIDIA Optimus” is, I advise you to read this: http://www.nvidia.com/object/optimus_technology.html.
 You also need to know that “Discrete GPU” means NVIDIA graphics card.

-To make things clear, we’re going to install Bumblebee in addition to some other important packages so that everything will be alright and stable, and we’re going to do this through some PPA repositories.
+To make things clear, we’re going to install Bumblebee in addition to some other “important packages”, and we’re going to do this through some PPA repositories.

 Firstly, add the repositories, then update: